Inmate charged with murder of jail official during escape

 The indictment alleges that during the escape, ”White caused the death of Vicky White, who died from a gunshot to the head.”
 The indictment does not specify who pulled the trigger.
 Authorities have said Vicky White died from a self-inflicted gunshot wound.

-An attorney for Casey White did not immediately return a telephone message seeking comment.
+White will plead not guilty at an arraignment hearing, defense attorney Mark McDaniel said in a statement.
 The defense previously pointed blame at Vicky White for the escape, saying Casey White was in her “care and custody” the entire time of his disappearance from jail.

 Casey White in April walked out of an Alabama jail in handcuffs in the custody of Vicky White, the assistant director of corrections at the facility, prompting a national manhunt for the pair.
 On the day of the escape, Vicky White, 56, told co-workers she was transporting the inmate to a mental health evaluation but authorities later learned no such appointment existed.